FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: Introduction

 We showcase FedGT's effectiveness in identifying malicious clients through experiments on the MNIST, CIFAR-10, and ISIC2019 datasets under both targeted and untargeted data-poisoning attacks.
-Our focus is specifically on the cross-silo scenario, wherein the number of clients is moderate (up to $100$) and data-poisoning is the predominant attack vector~\citep{Shej21}.
-Fig.~\ref{fig:mal_vs_att_acc} illustrates the performance of FedGT for a scenario with 15 clients and a targeted label-flipping attack.
-The figure shows the attack accuracy after 10 (MNIST), 50 (CIFAR-10), and 40 (ISIC2019) communication rounds, respectively, versus the number of malicious clients, $n_{\mathsf{m}}$.
+Our focus is specifically on the cross-silo scenario, wherein the number of clients is moderate (up to {$50$~\cite{Ogier2022flamby}}) and data-poisoning is the predominant attack vector~\cite{Shej21}.
+Fig.~\ref{fig:mal_vs_att_acc} shows the performance of two proposed versions of FedGT as a function of the numbers of malicious clients, $\nm$, for a scenario with 15 clients and a targeted label-flipping attack.
+The results correspond to a classification problem over the CIFAR10 dataset after 30 communication rounds.
 When no defense mechanism is in place, the attack success significantly increases as the number of malicious clients grows.
 Remarkably, FedGT enables the identification and removal of malicious clients with low misdetection and false alarm probabilities.
-This leads to a substantially reduced attack accuracy\textemdash significantly outperforming the recently-proposed robust federated aggregation (RFA) protocol based on the geometric median~\citep{Pillutla22} for the CIFAR-10 and ISIC2019 datasets, while achieving a lower communication complexity.
+This leads to a substantially reduced attack accuracy\textemdash significantly outperforming the recently-proposed robust federated aggregation (RFA) protocol based on the geometric median~\cite{Pillutla22}\textemdash while achieving a lower communication complexity.